logo

 {

-// captcha_attestation is validated automatically via the trait's rule
+// captchaapi_response is verified automatically via the trait's rule

 $this->validate(['email' => 'required|email']);